-Nick Hayes will be the keynote speaker about US Russian relations
+Nick Hayes was the keynote speaker about US Russian relations

 Citizens for the Global Solutions annual dinner